SarahRajtmajer/AFOSR/README.md

 # AFOSR

-This repository contains research supported by the Air Force Office of Scientific Research.
+This repository contains Penn State research supported by the Air Force Office of Scientific Research.

 ## Papers